Kevin-CodeCrew/coding_concepts_dotnet_sprint_3/intro_mvc.md

 `dotnet new mvc`

 Will create a barebones .NET MVC web application.
+Other variations include:
+* .NET MVC with .NET authentication using sqlite:
+`dotnet new mvc -o YourProjectDirectory -au Individual`

+* .NET MVC with .NET authentication using local SQL Server:
+`dotnet new mvc -o YourProjectDirectory -au Individual -uld`

+* .NET Razor application with .NET authentication using local SQL Server:
+`dotnet new webapp -o YourProjectDirectory -au Individual -uld`

 ### General Resources